 The gas crisis in Bangladesh is getting stronger day by day.
 Many homes, especially in urban areas, are now responsible for cooking.
 Many are using LPG cylinders, giving up hope of gas in the pipeline.
-To address the crisis, the government has already started importing gas from abroad.
+The government has already started importing gas from abroad to address the crisis.

 Prospects for Bangladesh

 There is no gas to export to Bangladesh.
 The amount of gas that has been discovered and the amount that is likely to be obtained can be used for 25-30 years if used for themselves.
 If the gas-based plan is adopted across the country, it will end sooner rather than later.
-If no new gas field is found, the gas must be imported within the next 20 years.
-So Bangladesh can go a long way through proper use of its own gas.
+If no new gas field is found, the gas must be imported within 20 years.
+So Bangladesh can go a long way by properly using its gas.